acoupi/acoupi/docs/explanation/system.md

 ??? warning "Pre-requisites"

-    Before proceeding, please ensure you have familiarized yourself with the following sections of the Explanation:
+    Before proceeding, please ensure you have familiarised yourself with the following sections of the Explanation:

     * [**Data Schema**](data_schema.md)
     * [**Components**](components.md)